-The purpose of this competition is to work collaboratively to learn more about this specific learning challenge and produce a research-supported position paper and presentation to explain and to advocate for positive practices in schools to support students diagnosed with a visual impairment.
-Taking into consideration the inherent challenges of conceptualizing content presented visually, socializing with peers, and participating in distance learning, how can educators support and reach students with visual impairments?
+The purpose of this competition is to work collaboratively to learn more about this specific learning challenge and to produce a research-supported position paper and presentation to explain and advocate for positive practices in schools to support the education of students with emotional disturbance.
+Imagine that the local school board has asked you: "What specific steps should we take to support the education of students with emotional disturbance?
+Also, why should we accept your recommendations?

-Team members should research visual impairments and best practices to support the education of students with this learning challenge.
+Team members should research emotional disturbance and best practices to support the education of students with this learning challenge.
 You are encouraged to embark on this research using traditional sources as well as primary sources (ex. conducting interviews with individuals impacted by this disability or professionals who support individuals with this disability, etc.).
 Then team members should discuss the research in order to determine recommendations for their paper and presentation.